playonbsd/OpenBSD-Games-Database/README.md

 # OpenBSD-Games-Database

-Repository of the database of (initially primarily commercial/proprietary) games that run on OpenBSD.
+Database of games that run on OpenBSD.

+## Scope

+Games that run on OpenBSD and are commercial/proprietary in nature and/or quality.
+At this point, any game with an [IGDB entry](https://www.igdb.com/) qualifies, and the occasional game without such an entry.

 ## How to Use